paulwib/gulp-styleguide/README.md

 # Gulp Styleguide

-A gulp pipeline for building styleguide documentation from [DSS][] comments in your CSS/SCSS/LESS.
+A gulp pipeline for building styleguide documentation from [Documented Style Sheets (DSS)][] comments in your CSS/SCSS/LESS.

 ## Usage